-The Security Council can addresses women's role and inclusive in DDR programmes through incorporating language in its resolutions.
-Boxes 11.2 and 11.3 highlight good practice extracts on DDR from resolutions on Burundi and Côte d'Ivoire.
+The Security Council must incorporate language that addresses women's role and inclusive in DDR programmes.
+Boxes 11.2 and 11.3 highlight good practice extracts on DDR from country-specific resolutions on Burundi and Côte d'Ivoire.
+Language concerning women's involvement in planning and designing DDR programmes is presently absent.

 Box 11.2 Burundi S/RES/1858 (2008) Extract Focus 11.
-Encourages in this regard the Government of Burundi, in collaboration with all international partners, to elaborate a disarmament, demobilization and reintegration strategy and to lay the foundations for the sustainable socio-economic reintegration of demobilized soldiers, ex-combatants, returning refugees, the displaced and other vulnerable groups affected by the conflict, particularly women and children, in accordance with Security Council resolutions 1325 (2000), 1612 (2005), 1674 (2006) and 1820 (2008); Elaborate a DDR strategy for sustainable socio- economic reintegration of women impacted by conflict
+Encourages in this regard the Government of Burundi, in collaboration with all international partners, to elaborate a disarmament, demobilization and reintegration strategy and to lay the foundations for the sustainable socio-economic reintegration of demobilized soldiers, ex-combatants, returning refugees, the displaced and other vulnerable groups affected by the conflict, particularly women and children, in accordance with Security Council resolutions 1325 (2000), 1612 (2005), 1674 (2006) and 1820 (2008); Sustainable socio- economic strategy for reintegration of women impacted by conflict

 Box 11.3 Côte d'Ivoire S/RES/1739 (2007) Extract Focus 2.
-Decides that UNOCI shall have the following mandate from the date of adoption of this resolution: (b) Disarmament , demobilization , reintegration , repatriation and resettlement - To coordinate closely with the United Nations Mission in Liberia (UNMIL) in the implementation of a voluntary repatriation and resettlement programme for foreign ex-combatants , paying special attention to the specific needs of women and children , in support of the efforts of the Government of Côte d'Ivoire and in cooperation with the Governments concerned, relevant international financial institutions, international development organizations and donor nations, Address the specific needs of women in DDR process
+Decides that UNOCI shall have the following mandate from the date of adoption of this resolution: (b) Disarmament, demobilization, reintegration, repatriation and resettlement - To coordinate closely with the United Nations Mission in Liberia (UNMIL) in the implementation of a voluntary repatriation and resettlement programme for foreign ex-combatants, paying special attention to the specific needs of women and children, in support of the efforts of the Government of Côte d'Ivoire and in cooperation with the Governments concerned, relevant international financial institutions, international development organizations and donor nations, Address the specific needs of women in DDR process